For all parents, it can be very worrying when your baby is unwell, even if they are suffering from something which turns out to be quite minor.

-- If your baby is particularly prone to nappy rash, choose a brand of nappy that is super absorbent.
+- If your baby is particularly prone to nappy rash, choose a brand of nappy that is super absorbent

-Mild cases of nappy rash should clear up after two-three days.
-If the rash is severe and is causing your baby discomfort, your GP or Public Health Nurse may prescribe a special cream to soothe and treat it, as well as a barrier cream to prevent further infection.
+Mild cases of nappy rash should clear up after two to three days.
+If the rash is severe and is causing your baby discomfort, your GP or health visitor may prescribe, or advise you use a special cream to soothe and treat it, as well as a barrier cream to prevent further infection.

 Young babies often develop scaly yellow or brown patches on their scalp, and this is known as ‘cradle cap’.
 Sometimes the scales flake off and the skin can look a bit red underneath.

 There are some things you can do to reduce the scaly build-up:

-- Use a baby shampoo to wash your baby’s scalp regularly, and then brush with a soft baby brush to loosen the flakes.
+- Use a baby shampoo to wash your baby’s scalp regularly and then brush with a soft baby brush to loosen the flakes

 - If these treatments don’t work, special shampoos are available from the pharmacy.
 Your pharmacist will be able to advise you about which ones are appropriate.
-Don’t use shampoo if your baby has eczema.
+Don’t use shampoo if your baby has eczema

 If the cradle cap starts to look red and sore, consult your GP, as it may have become infected.